How Best To Snag And Destroy Bedbugs?

 Treat with heat

 Because bedbugs are vulnerable to heat, a thermal treatment is "the gold standard," says Luis Agurto, CEO of Pestec, a pest control company in the San Francisco Bay Area.
-Pestec places big heaters throughout an infested residence and warms it up to 122 degrees Farenheit for two hours.
-Technicians armed with "guns" blow hot air into areas where bed bugs might be hiding.
+Pestec places big heaters throughout an infested residence and warms it up to 122 degrees Fahrenheit for two hours.
+Technicians armed with "guns" blow hot air into areas where bedbugs might be hiding.

 "We're basically making a big convection oven," Agurto explains.